Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Before brewing, grind and measure your coffee grounds.

 To fully understand the workings of a drip coffee machine, you should know the various parts included inside.
 These parts include the power switch, water reservoir, heating element, showerhead, and more.
 Then, read on to learn more about the coffee maker’s process to brew delicious coffee, either in light roasts or dark roasts.
+Alternatively, if you want to try a different brewing method, you can learn how to use a pour-over coffee maker.

 When you turn the coffee machine on, you activate the heating element of the device.
 The heating element typically consists of a metal component that becomes activated as electricity passes through it.
 Sometimes this element is an aluminum tube.
 The metal emits warmth, heating everything nearby.
 Traditional drip coffee machines also feature a temperature sensor that detects when the water reaches its optimal temperature and stops sending electricity through the aluminum tube.

 This part warms the plate the carafe sits on and the water in the water tank.
 As a result, the cold water you put inside the water reservoir starts to boil.
 This piece features a tube for the water to pass through to enter and another tube for exiting.
+If you are wondering how all that could affect your power bill, you can check out how many watts does a coffee maker use.

 The tube bringing water into the tank features a one-way valve that prevents hot water from escaping.
-The other tube draws the boiling water up into the top of the coffee machine, using the bubbling motion to push the liquid up.
+The other tube draws the boiling water into the top of the coffee machine, using the bubbling motion to push the liquid up.

 These components lead to the showerhead of the machine.
 As you might suspect, the showerhead releases the hot water onto the ground coffee beans placed inside the drip area.
 The boiling water and the showerhead create the gurgling sound of the coffee maker.